RodeoYeeHa/behave2unitgen/README.md

     gradle --daemon test

-In order to run the generation automatically before the test-task, you have to add the following to your gradle-script as well:
+In order to run the generation automatically before the test-task you have to add the following to your gradle-script as well:

     	test {
     		dependsOn "behave2unitgen"